rajat1478/Python3-Basics/README.md

 ```
 ## Range
   range() allow us to create a list of numbers ranging from a starting point up to an ending point .
 We can also specifi step size.
+## Comparison Operators
+  These operator will allow us to compare variables and output a boolean value.